Cystic Fibrosis Explained: Causes, Symptoms, Diagnosis, Treatment, Complications, and What’s New in Research and Care

 Clinical opinion

-Control of infection is a very key aspect in the management of cystic fibrosis.
+Control of infection is a key aspect in the management of cystic fibrosis.
 The main risk in the home environment is the contamination of airway clearance and nebulization equipment.
 Therefore, I advise that proper cleaning and sterilization of equipment should be done regularly.
-If doing this could become cumbersome, I suggest that involving family and friends could be helpful.
+If doing this becomes cumbersome, I suggest that involving family and friends could be helpful.
 This will help reduce the physical and emotional burden.

 References